Gloves

 DNA

-You can wear gloves to prevent DNA from being left on objects you touch.
+You can wear gloves to avoid leaving DNA on surfaces you touch.

 Fingerprints

-You can wear certain types of gloves to avoid leaving fingerprints on objects you touch.
+You can wear gloves to avoid leaving fingerprints on surfaces you touch.